Comparisons12 min read

 Can I transfer my domain from Namecheap to Bluehost (or vice versa)?

 Totally doable.
 You'd unlock the domain, grab an authorization code, and kick off the transfer at the receiving registrar.
 It typically takes 5-7 days and costs roughly one year's registration fee.
-That said, there's usually no strong reason to move domains off Namecheap — their pricing is hard to beat and the process of consolidating elsewhere rarely saves you money.
+That said, there's usually no strong reason to move domains off Namecheap — their pricing is hard to beat and consolidating elsewhere rarely saves you money.

 Which host has better uptime — Namecheap or Bluehost?